rnb19158/PH550-Supplementary/README.md

 # -----------
 # Solver fine tuning
-For Relaxation parameters, I'ts recommended to set tolerance to smaller than 1e-5 but using 1e-4 to obtain a rough picture of the pattern on set is
+For Relaxation parameters, I'ts recommended to set tolerance to smaller than 1e-5 but using 1e-4 to obtain a rough picture of the pattern on set before commting to run the long simulaiton with higher numerical precision.
+# -----------